kimchi-project/kimchi/docs/API.md

     * name: New name for this VM (only applied for shutoff VM)
     * users: New list of system users.
     * groups: New list of system groups.
+    * memory: New memory parameters of the VM in the unit of MiB.
+      Provide one or both.
-    * memory: New amount of memory (MB) for this VM (if VM is running, new value will take effect in next reboot)
+        * current: New amount of memory that will be assigned to the VM.
+        * maxmemory: New maximum total of memory that the VM can have.
     * graphics: A dict to show detail of VM graphics.
         * passwd *(optional)*: console password.
 When omitted a random password willbe generated.